JoelleWosiack/JoelleWosiack/README.md

 ### Hi there, I'm Joelle Wosiack! 👋

 <br>
-I have a degree in Production Engineering, and I am currently studying Data Science.
+I have a degree in Production Engineering and in Data Science.
 <br>
 I work in the field of data science and machine learning.
 <br>